Income management in the Ceduna Region

 How can people spend their money?

-People can spend their income managed funds by:
+People can spend their income managed funds in the following ways:

 - allocating money to the BasicsCard, which can be spent at various stores for items such as food, clothing, petrol, health and hygiene products